zhaoyiwanzy/co-game-designer/co_game_designer_agent_specs/architecture/lead_designer_orchestrator.md

 ## Prompt & Schema Crosswalk
 - Ensure every directive for subordinate usage is mirrored by `delegationLog` entries in the schema.
-- Require the dossier sections (mission recap, synergy plan, balance plan, validation plan) that map to `designSummary`, `synergyPlan`, `balancePlan`, and `validationHooks` fields.
+- Require the dossier sections (mission recap, synergy plan, balance plan, validation plan) that map to `designSummary`, `synergyPlan`, `balancePlan`, `validationHooks`, and `jokerSpec` fields.
 - Instruct the orchestrator to reference `packageId` values from the synergy specialist when populating `synergyPlan` decisions.
 - Explicitly mention risk tracking in the prompt so the `openRisks` array is always considered.

+## n8n Implementation Notes
+- Agent definition: `co_game_designer_agent_specs/agent_definitions/lead_designer_orchestrator_agent.json`.
+- `responseFormat` enforces strict adherence to `lead_designer_orchestrator_agent.json`.
+- `delegateAgents` field mirrors runtime calls to synergy and balance specialists for orchestration tooling.

 ## Manual Test Notes
 1. Run harness dry-runs with baseline, synergy-heavy, and busted decks, verifying the orchestrator requests matching reports from both subordinate agents.
 2. Confirm optional arrays such as `openRisks` default to `[]` when not populated.
 3. Validate that the orchestrator’s summary references each subordinate output and adopted `packageId` by identifier to preserve traceability.
+4. Ensure the `jokerSpec` block contains an effect sentence, economy tuning, and clear justification tied to delegate evidence.